beloof/genetic_algorithm_car/README.md

 ### 3. **Features**
 - Save and load generations to continue training.
-- Create, save and load tracks
+- Create, save and load tracks.
 - Observe performance metrics like fitness scores and generations.

 ---

-## Training advice
+## Training Advice

-- Avoid using wide paths, the agents will go in circles and their fittness will explode.
+- Avoid using wide paths; the agents will go in circles and their fitness will explode.
-- Making the agents start near a corner will make the simulation go through the initial generations faster
+- Starting agents near a corner can speed up progress during the initial generations.

 ---